DominicLaimx/SC1015_A135_Team8/README.md

 Analysing of different variables in real-world context

-Using different trasnformation techniques to improve linear regression
+Using different transformation techniques to improve linear regression

 Evaluating different models based on various metrics